sp00ks-git/sp00ks-git.github.io/_posts/2023-03-20-Encrypted-SPN-Scanning.md

 You can simply copy and paste both of the below scripts into a powershell window - make sure you run a AMSI BYPASS FIRST!!

-Heres an exmaple of the output:
+Here's an example of the output using the test SPN (http/www.test.com):
 ![img-description](/images/encrypted_spns_1.PNG)